 Over the months previous I had noticed I was really struggling to get going in a Morning, if I was going anywhere I would have to be up for a good two hours before all my senses started to work properly, this was starting to get progressively worse to the point I was struggling to keep awake during the day.

-The result of this was a visit to the GP on the day I had the car incident, she did lots of checks, arranged bloods and referred me to see a neurologist, which was immediately bounced back, and I was advised I would be dealt with in Primary Care.
+The result of this was a visit to the GP on the day I had the car incident, she did lots of checks, arranged blood tests and referred me to see a neurologist, which was immediately bounced back, and I was advised I would be dealt with in Primary Care.

 Now this will become more apparent as I go through this why that neurology appointment was pertinent to my whole illness.